-Ms. Houtmeyers oversees all aspects of the organization’s seven programs that serve 600 low-income women and children annually.
+Ms. Houtmeyers oversees all aspects of the organization’s eight programs that serve 600 low-income women and children annually.
 The former executive director and patient care director of the Comprehensive Addictions Program at St. Elizabeth’s Medical Center in Boston, Ms. Houtmeyers was appointed President of the Center in September 2013.
 With a Bachelor of Science in Nursing and Masters of Science from Boston College, Ms. Houtmeyers is an accomplished senior leader with a proven record of success in developing behavioral health care management systems and creating services and operations responsive to people dealing with substance abuse, mental health, and domestic violence issues.
 She has extensive experience in risk management, program development, quality improvement, and contract and fiscal management.
 A lifelong advocate for Boston’s Allston-Brighton neighborhood, Ms. Houtmeyers is a member of the Massachusetts Organization of Nurse Executives and the Massachusetts Chapter of the International Nurses Society on Addictions, the Allston/Brighton Substance Abuse Task Force (Co-Founder and Co-Chair), the State Prescription Monitoring Program Advisory Board, and numerous domestic violence, health, and supportive initiatives for vulnerable populations.

 Vice President of Finance and Administration